-The poets weren’t wrong when they described Istanbul as a ‘bejewelled woman’.
-In fact, Istanbul is so much more; it might be more appropriate to call it ‘a woman bejewelled with a thousand treasures’.
-Because here you can have whatever your heart desires.
-And whether that’s beautiful views of stunning landscapes or unrivalled cityscapes showing where east meets west, then this is the place for you.
+The poets weren’t wrong when they described Istanbul as a ‘bejeweled woman’.
+In fact, Istanbul is so much more; it might be more appropriate to call it ‘a woman bejeweled with a thousand treasures’.
+Because here, you can have whatever your heart desires.
+And whether that’s beautiful views of stunning landscapes or unrivaled cityscapes showing where east meets west, then this is the place for you.
+Here are the best Istanbul viewpoints in 2020 that you can enjoy.

 Istanbul Sapphire is the second-highest building in Europe after the Shard in London.
 It has 66 floors, 10 of which are underground.
-The building, which is 236 metres high, has a shopping centre, car park and residential properties.
-There is a viewing terrace on the top floor from which you have fantastic views of the city with the naked eye.
+The building, which is 236 meters high, has a shopping center, car park and residential properties.
+It is one of the best Istanbul viewpoints in 2020 since there is a viewing terrace on the top floor from which you have fantastic views of the city with the naked eye.
 Or you can pay an extra fee to use the observation tools.

-Located in Istanbul Kağıthane district, Çeliktepe neighbourhood, Sapphire is close to Levent, one of Istanbul’s major financial centres.
-If you’re using public transport the Metro is ideal and you can reach Sapphire on the M2 line.
-If you’re travelling by car use the building’s car park.
+Located in Istanbul Kağıthane district, Çeliktepe neighborhood, Sapphire is close to Levent, one of Istanbul’s major financial centers.
+If you’re using public transport, the Metro is ideal and you can reach Sapphire on the M2 line.
+If you’re traveling by car, use the building’s car park.

 2. Galata Tower

 Galata Tower, which is visited by everyone living in Istanbul at least once, was built in 528 by the Byzantine Emperor Anastasius.
+Its history makes Galata Tower a unique Istanbul viewpoint still in 2020.
 The original wooden structure was destroyed by fire and then rebuilt using stone in 1348 by the Genoese, who renamed it Christea Turris.
 The tower came under Ottoman rule in 1453 and was used for a variety of purposes.
-The top of the tower stands 66.9 metres from the ground and 140 metres above sea level.
+The top of the tower stands 66.9 meters from the ground and 140 meters above sea level.
 From here you’re afforded excellent views of Old Istanbul.
-The first 7 floors can be reached using the elevator but for the final 2 floors you must use the stairs.
-Opening hours are 9.00am to 7.00pm.
+The first 7 floors can be reached using the elevator but for the final 2 floors, you must use the stairs.
+Opening hours are 9.00 am to 7.00 pm.

 The most convenient way to reach Galata Tower in Beyoğlu, Bereketzade District is by Metro.
 Take the Yenikapı-Hacıosman Metro and get off at Şişhane.
 Follow signs for the Refik Stadium Street exit and the tower is just a short walk away.
 If you’re coming from Istiklal Street, follow the signs as you approach the tunnel.
 From Eminönü you’ll have to walk uphill from Bankalar Street.
 If you want to come by car, when you see the Galata Tower sign on the Tarlabaşı – Taksim road – turn right and park your car in the car park there.
 An entrance fee is charged for the Galata Tower.